 Or take a look at some of the odd burls or roots you may find in the woods.
 Isn’t that a fantastic creature looking back at you?
 Draw it and see!
 You may push it a bit, emphasize a “nose” or eyes or other shape, but you’ll find you don’t need to make it up entirely, if you’re looking for it with fresh eyes AND your imagination.
 The world is quite full of magic.

 We may be grown up, but imagination lets us explore, discover and play ... we’re never too old for that.

 Check out the downloads of books and classes on my website, or give yourself or a loved one a mini-class, available whenever YOU want it -- no waiting on my schedule!

-I’d love to have you visit my artist's blog, my Etsy store where I’ll be offering some of the demos from my classes, my catalog where you can find instructional CDs and downloads for artists, or drop by for a visit on Facebook!
+I’d love to have you visit my newly re-born artist's blog, my Etsy store where I’ll be offering original art, prints, and more, or drop by for a visit on Facebook!
 Check out my YouTube videos for lots more art tutorials.